DeanHazineh/DFlat-tensorflow/readme.md

  - <a href="https://colab.research.google.com/drive/1cOeSNBQ4vS6xNZlOPBQhMdcViHQHclyi?usp=sharing" target="_blank">metalens_neural.py</a>
  - <a href="https://colab.research.google.com/drive/1CVZnfwPmyd6V2qdYSXI5vShGgJecMENX?usp=sharing" target="_blank">achromatic_metalens_rcwa.py</a>

-Note: Code from V1.x may not run without small tweaks to match changes in v2.
-These example scripts will be updated shortly.

 ### (b) install and run locally:
 To use DFlat on your own machine, first download the repository: